cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

      auto-mode-alist))
 ```

-Finally, the Nix flake [flake.nix](./flake.nix) contains the derivation for building this specification, and its lock file [flake.lock](./flake.lock) records the commit hashes of all dependencies, thus enabling a fully reproducible build.
+Finally, the Nix flake [flake.nix](./flake.nix) contains the derivation for building this specification, and its lock file [flake.lock](./flake.lock) records the commit hashes of all dependencies, thus enabling a fully reproducible set of dependencies.

 [^14]: https://agda.readthedocs.io/en/v2.6.4.3/tools/emacs-mode.html